Suicide Myths and Facts

 Myth: If you ask someone directly, “Do you feel like killing yourself?”, this will lead them to make a suicide attempt.

 Fact: The opposite is true.
 Many people contemplate suicide at one time or another.
-The suicidal person usually feels very alone with their problem.
+A person who is considering suicide usually feels very alone with their problem.
 Your willingness to talk openly will come as a great relief.
 However, if you guessed wrong and they weren't contemplating suicide they’ll simply tell you so.
 Then you don’t have to wonder anymore.

 Myth: Suicide happens without warning.